 Allowing alcohol on campus also allows the staff the opportunity to teach appropriate behavior.
 Substance abuse prevention and alcohol education will be taught during the first few months of the program.
 STRIVE U residential policy reflects that STRIVE U students can possess alcohol in their apartments if of legal age, but guests cannot bring alcohol into the residences.

-Allowing alcohol into the residences will give RA’s the opportunity to model hyper-responsible drinking behavior.
+Allowing alcohol into the residences will give staff the opportunity to model hyper-responsible drinking behavior.
 Essentially, saying “no” to alcohol sends the message that we don’t trust STRIVE U students to make sound decisions.
 Substance abuse prevention and alcohol education will be taught during orientation week.
 STRIVE U residential policy reflects that STRIVE U students can possess alcohol in their apartments if of legal age, but guests cannot bring alcohol into the residences.